bakp22/bakp22/README.md

 ## Hi there 👋

- 👨🏻‍💻 My name is Beren Akpinar and I am studying Computer Science and Neuroscience at Boston University
+ 👨🏻‍💻 My name is Beren Akpinar and I am studying Computer Science and Neuroscience at Boston University.

  💡 I am interested in specializing in neurotechnology and pursuing careers in the industry where I can utilize my skills to make innovations in healthcare and beyond.

- 👾 During my free time, I like to explore concepts in full-stack development and mobile app development, while watching Christopher Nolan films(🔥).
+ 👾 During my free time, I like to explore concepts in full-stack development and mobile app development.

+ 🔥 Fun Facts: I love Christopher Nolan Movies, and I am a licensed windsurfer!

 ### Languages that I know
   - ☕ Java